niedev/RTranslator/README.md

 <br />
 <h3>Initial configuration</h3>

 To use speech recognition and translation (without it, the app can do nothing), you need to create a Google Cloud Platform account and create and get a file to associate the account with the APIs for the payment based on the latter's use.
-If you create the account for the first time, activating the free trial, you will have $ 300 credit to use for one year in Google Cloud Platform.
+If you create the account for the first time, activating the free trial, you will have $ 300 credit to use for 3 months in Google Cloud Platform.

 To create the account and get the file follow this tutorial from a computer or using the "desktop site" option on the phone, this is because the Google Cloud Platform mobile version site does not have some options necessary to complete the tutorial.